microsoft/FluidFramework/.changeset/cold-mails-notice.md

 "@fluidframework/sequence": major
 ---

-sequence, matrix: Some function return types are now void instead of any
+sequence: Some function return types are now void instead of any

 The return types of some functions have changed from `any` to `void` because the projects are now being compiled with the `noImplicitAny` TypeScript compilation option.
 This does not represent a logic change and only serves to make the